dxw/tech-team-rfcs/rfc-023-use-scripts-to-rule-them-all.md

 ## Proposal

-An application SHOULD have a `script/bootstrap` script which fulfils the application's dependencies for the environment it is run in.
+An application SHOULD have a `script/bootstrap` script, which fulfils the application's dependencies for the environment it is run in.

-An application SHOULD have a `script/test` script which runs a standard test suite.
+An application SHOULD have a `script/test` script, which runs a standard test suite.

-An application SHOULD have a `script/server` script which will start a working instance of the application.
+An application SHOULD have a `script/server` script, which will start a working instance of the application.

-An application MAY have a `script/setup` script.
+An application MAY have a `script/setup` script, which will bring the application to a known state following a clone.

-An application MAY have a `script/update` script.
+An application MAY have a `script/update` script, which will perform necessary migrations and bootstrapping following an update to the code.

-An application MAY have a `script/console` script.
+An application MAY have a `script/console` script, which will open the application's console.

-An application MAY have a `script/cibuild` script.
+An application MAY have a `script/cibuild` script, which will perform the necessary configuration and run tests on a continuous integration server.

 ## Next steps